maheshg23/Project4-FlightSuretyDApp/README.md

 * [Web3Js Reference](https://github.com/ethereum/wiki/wiki/JavaScript-API)

-The rubrik tes case for the "If flight is delayed due to airline fault, passenger receives credit of 1.5X the amount they paid" is shown in the flightsurety trufle test - "Credited passenger can withdraw ether(transfer from airline to passenger".
+The rubric test case for the "If the flight is delayed due to airline fault, the passenger receives a credit of 1.5X the amount they paid" is shown in the flight surely truffle test - "Credited passenger can withdraw ether(transfer from airline to passenger".

-I am finding it difficult to replicate the same in the front end as i have little knowledge of front end coding.
+I am finding it difficult to replicate the same in the front end as I have little knowledge of front end coding.
 But the functionality is the same that has been implemented in the truffle test.
 I hope it will suffice.